alttch/yedb-py/doc/pydoc/yedb.rst

       :param lock_ex: lock database exclusively, so no other thread/process can open it (requires "portalocker" module)

-      :returns: True if db is opened, False if db is opened, but it has not been closed correctly during the previous session, repair is recommended (unless auto-repaired)

       :raises TimeoutError: database lock timeout
       :raises ModuleNotFoundError: missing Python module for the chosen format
       :raises ValueError: Unsupported format chosen